BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/scheduleditems.md

 If files are configured on this page, PDMPublisher uses the Scheduled Items list as the task input.

 > [!IMPORTANT]
-> Scheduled Items take priority over files selected from the right-click **Tasks** menu or any other launch method that passes selected files to PDMPublisher.
-If this page contains files, PDMPublisher processes the files listed here and ignores the files selected during launch.
-Only configure Scheduled Items for tasks that are intended to process the same saved list of files.
+> Scheduled Items override every other file selection.
+If this page contains files, PDMPublisher processes the files listed here and ignores files selected from the right-click **Tasks** menu, files selected on task launch, or files passed by another launch method.
+Only configure Scheduled Items for tasks that should always process the same saved list of files.

 ## Adding files